All Products

 Important

-• You cannot perform INSERT OVERWRITE INTO or TRUNCATE operations on tables for which the binary logging feature is enabled.
+• You can perform INSERT OVERWRITE INTO and TRUNCATE operations on tables for which the binary logging feature is enabled only in AnalyticDB for MySQL clusters of V3.2.0.0 or later.

 • After you create a materialized view that supports incremental refresh, you cannot disable the binary logging feature for base tables.